kcexn/open-osi/README.md

 connect()
 ```
 both of which will leave you with a file descriptor that represents a connected TCP session.
 If you are a developer working with a more exotic transport protocol like SCTP,
-or perhaps you are working in an environment you are using raw sockets.
+or perhaps you are working in an environment that is using raw sockets.
 Then the Berkeley sockets API may be cumbersome to work with, and a more sophisticated layer 5
 abstraction is needed.

 ### 5+6+7